ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * `[Reordering Models]/rm_feature_weights` - the number of features must not exceed the value of `lm::MAX_NUM_RM_FEATURES`, see [Project compile-time parameters](#project-compile-time-parameters).
 * `[Language Models]/lm_feature_weights` - the number of features must not exceed the value of `lm::MAX_NUM_LM_FEATURES`, see [Project compile-time parameters](#project-compile-time-parameters).

-Note that, if there number of lambda weights specified in the configuration file is less than the actual number of features in the corresponding model then the remaining lambda's a re taken to be zero.
-In other words, those additional weights, which do not have corresponding lambda values, are ignored and not loaded.
+Note that, if there number of lambda weights specified in the configuration file is less than the actual number of features in the corresponding model then an error is reported.

 ####Server console####
 Once the server is started it is not run as a Linux daemon but is a simple multi-threaded application that has its own interactive console allowing to manage some of the configuration file parameters and obtain some run-time information about the server.
 The list of available server console commands is given in the listing below: